Activities and MeetingsTides and WeatherSafety and Regulations, Storm PreparationUseful Links to other Web SitesFor Sale Bulletin Board

 when done)

-The St. Patty's get together was a much more pleasnat event this year than last.
+The St. Patty's get together was a much more pleasant event this year than last.
 The winds were blowing 10-15 knots.
 Our scheduled boat race before the cookout was huge success.
 A good time was had by all!.
 Thanks to Mike D. for uploading the pictures, and to Gerry C. for taking those of Mike's boat, "the biggest damn gennie" he has ever seen, and the race start.

 Here are some pictures taken by Michael Rossie while crewing on Pretty Girl....